Hierarchy-Aware Multimodal Unlearning for Medical AI: Experimental Results

-\item \textbf{Step2: Unlearning at each hierarchical level.} For each hierarchy level, we construct a corresponding forget set and its complementary retain set, following the proposed partitioning strategy in~\cref{sec:partition}.
-We then apply unlearning methods independently to the vanilla checkpoint for each hierarchy level, producing four unlearned model variants per method.
-Since the hierarchy is cumulative, forgetting at a higher level (e.g., institution) subsumes all subordinate data (patients, studies, sections).
+\paragraph{Unlearning Pipeline.} We evaluate unlearning methods using a multi-stage pipeline on \ourdataset{}.
+First, we finetune Lingshu~\citep{xu2025lingshu} (7B), a Qwen2.5-VL--based medical MLLM, on the full hierarchical training set to obtain a vanilla model.
+For each hierarchy level, we construct corresponding forget and retain splits (\Cref{sec:partition}), and apply each unlearning method independently to the vanilla checkpoint, producing four unlearned variants per method (one per hierarchy level).
+Forgetting at higher hierarchy levels subsumes all subordinate nodes.
+We provide more details about the unlearning pipeline in Appendix \ref{sec:unlearning_pipeline_appendix}.